MahnazTD/mahnaztd.github.io/dictionaries.md

 Welcome to the Dictionaries section of Language and Life.

-This section is dedicated to the documentation and exploration of lexical resources, with a particular focus on lesser-described and under-documented languages.
+This section is dedicated to documenting and exploring lexical resources, with a particular focus on lesser-described and under-documented languages.
 It brings together dictionary projects, wordlists, and other lexical materials that support linguistic research, preservation, and accessibility.

+📚Varkani trilingual dictionaries (Raji–Persian–English)

+This section presents a community-oriented, non-technical approach to creating HTML-based dictionaries, illustrated through a trilingual model (Raji–Persian–English).
+Raji, as spoken in Varkan, belongs to the Central Plateau language group in Esfahan Province, Iran.

+Fieldwork for this project was conducted in Varkan in June 2023.
+The consultant, Mr. Mahmud Homayuni, a 53-year-old male fluent in both Varkani and Persian, hosted me in his mother’s house in Varkan.
+Lexical data were collected directly from the consultant using the Atlas of the Languages of Iran (ALI) questionnaire.
+They were further enriched with materials from The Treasury of the Dialects of Iran, Esfahan Province, Volume 4 (Borjian & Fathi Borujeni, 2021).

 🌿 Varkani Dictionary (Lexonomy)